Na Maloom Afraad: Casting

 Ambar Wajid was selected to play the role of Shama as Shakeel's wife.
-Kubra Khan joined the cast to play the role of Hina, a bank work and love interest of Moon.
-Kubra marked her acting debut from the film, who previously worked on commercials.
+Kubra Khan joined the cast to play the role of Hina, a bank worker and love interest of Moon.
+Kubra marked her acting debut in the film, who previously worked on commercials.
 Television actress Urwa Hocane was selected to play the role of Naina, who in film is the sister of Shakeel and loves Farhan.
 Hoccane also marked her film debut from Na Maloon Afraad.
 Actress Meera was selected to play the role of Billi in the early stages of film, when only Sheikh was confirmed for the cast.
 But she refused to do the role due to her skin disease at that time, later Mehwish Hayat came on board to do the role.
-A special character of stray Dog was added, who was specially trained for the film by stunt director Mehboob Shah.
-In addition to the cast well known television starlets Shehnaz Pervez, Zaheen Tara, Ali Rizvi and Paras Masroor also plays minor roles as a landlady of Moon, mother of Shakeel, tea restaurant owner and as crime show host respectively.
+A special character of Stray Dog was added, who was specially trained for the film by stunt director Mehboob Shah.
+In addition to the cast well known television starlets Shehnaz Pervez, Zaheen Tara, Ali Rizvi and Paras Masroor also play minor roles as a landlady of Moon, mother of Shakeel, tea restaurant owner and crime show host respectively.